 Who Invented X3 Bar?

 Dr. John Jaquish invented X3 Bar and 12 week resistance training program.
-He holds a PhD in biomedical engineering.
+His LinkedIn profile states he holds a PhD in biomedical engineering from Rushmore University.
 His personal website is JohnJaquish.com.
-Before he invented X3 Bar, he invented a device to revers his mothers osteoporosis.
+Before he invented X3 Bar, he invented a device to reverse his mothers osteoporosis.
 Here's a video which discusses it:

 Before creating the X3 Bar, Much of Dr. Jaquish ‘s efforts were directed to improving osteoporosis-definitely laudable.
 Here is a video of the BioDensity device he used with his mom.

 Can You Reverse Osteoporosis?